-Also known as heat pumps, electric heaters utilise the same technology present in your air conditioner and fridge, but in reverse.
+Also known as electric heat pumps, electric heaters utilise the same technology present in your air conditioner and fridge, but in reverse.
 Instead of creating heat, heat pumps use electricity to acquire heat from the atmosphere for heating pool water.

-They can work efficiently in colder climates with temperatures as low as 7 degrees Celsius.
-Therefore, they are an ideal option for those who want to swim in their pools all year round.
+Pool heat pumps can work efficiently in colder climates with temperatures as low as 7 degrees Celsius.
+So, an electric pool heater is ideal for those who want to swim in their pools all year round.

 How Efficient Are Electric Heaters?

 The efficiency level of electric heaters is measured by COP or coefficient of performance.
-Higher the COP, the more efficient the electric heater.
+The higher the COP, the more efficient the electric heat pumps.

-That being said, there is no hard and fast rule of measuring the COP.
-Hence, it is impossible to compare the COPs of various models unless you are sure that the brands put each product through the same test.
+That said, there is no hard and fast rule for measuring the COP.
+Hence, it is impossible to compare the COPs of various models unless you are sure the brands put each product through the same test.

 Generally, COP is measured by manufacturers by testing electric heaters at a pool temperature of 80 degrees Celsius and a similar outdoor temperature.
-Now, COPs of electric heaters generally range between 3.0 and 7.0, which converts into an efficiency level of 300% and 700%.
+Now, the COPs of electric heaters generally range between 3.0 and 7.0, which converts into an efficiency level of 300% and 700%.

-As the name suggests, it involves utilising solar energy from the sun to heat the pool’s water.
-It works by passing water through a sequence of rubber tubes placed on your roof, thereby heating the water and returning it to the pool.
+As the name suggests, a solar pool heating system uses solar energy from the sun to heat the pool’s water.
+It works by passing water through a sequence of rubber tubes placed on your roof, heating the water and returning it to the pool.

-First, the mechanism checks the temperature on the roof, compares it to the water temperature, and then turns the heater on or off accordingly.
+First, the mechanism checks the temperature on the roof, compares it to the pool water temperature, and then turns the heater on or off accordingly.
 The process continues until the pool’s water reaches the set temperature.